 Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 Can a judge deny a divorce and issue marriage counseling?
 This is a question that many couples are asking themselves.
-Yes, Judges can deny the divorce.
-Though it depends on the state laws.
+Yes, judges can deny the divorce, though it depends on state laws, such as Texas and Florida divorce laws, which outline when a court can delay proceedings or order marriage counseling

 In most cases, the judge goes through the intent of the parties.
 If they are ready to divorce in their intention, then the judge rarely issues marriage counselling.
 However, in some cases, judges initiate issuing marriage counseling.